Johan Falkberget

 Johan Falkberget, born Johan Petter Lillebakken, (30 September 1879 – 5 April 1967) was a Norwegian author.
-He was nominated for the Nobel Prize in Literature.
+He was nominated for the --Nobel Prize in Literature.

 Life and career

-Johan Falkberget was born on the Lillebakken farm in the Rugldal valley in the Norwegian copper mining municipality of Røros.
+Johan Falkberget was born on the Lillebakken farm in the Rugldal valley of Røros Municipality, Norway.
+The area was known for its copper mines.

 In 1891, he began to write his Christianus Sextus trilogy, though it was not published until later.
 He formally changed his surname for writing purposes in 1893, from Lillebakken to Falkberget—the name of the farm he then lived on (this was a normal practice in those days).
 His first work was published in 1902.
-In 1906 he quit his job as a miner and found a job as editor of the newspaper «Nybrott» in Ålesund.
-In 1908 he traveled to Fredrikstad and edited «Smaalenes Socialdemokrat».
+In 1906 he quit his job as a miner and found a job as editor of the newspaper Nybrott in Ålesund.
+In 1908 he traveled to Fredrikstad and edited Smaalenenes Socialdemokrat.
 He then received a government-sponsored scholarship and traveled to Kirkenes.
-From 1909 till 1922 his primary residence and workplace was in Kristiania (now Oslo).
+From 1909 to 1922 his primary residence and workplace was in Kristiania (now Oslo).

 In 1922 he returned to Røros and lived on the Ratvolden farm, less than 1 km from the Falkberget farm.
 His Ratvolden house is now a museum.
 While living there, he represented the Norwegian Labour Party (Arbeiderpartiet) for Sør-Trøndelag in the Storting from 1931 to 1933.